After Alert On Russian Hacks, Bigger Push To Protect Power Grid

 In the meantime, small-scale incidents keep happening.

-This spring another cyber attack targeted natural gas pipelines.
+This spring another cyberattack targeted natural gas pipelines.
 Four companies shut down their computer systems, just in case, but they say no service was disrupted.